-(b) In the event the holder of any vendor permit or business licenses issued for any activity conducted from a food truck, ice cream truck or from a nonmotorized pushcart, sells such food truck, ice cream truck, or nonmotorized pushcart to a bona fide purchaser for value, such bona fide purchaser for value may continue to operate such catering vehicle or nonmotorized pushcart within the city provided such purchaser first complies with all of the provisions and requirements of this article, including having applied for and obtained all the required licenses and permits and having complied with all other applicable provisions of this article, and no such purchaser may conduct business within the city out of or from such food truck, ice cream truck, or nonmotorized pushcart unless such person has first obtained all the licenses and permits required under this article.
+(b) In the event the holder of any vendor permit or business licenses issued for any activity conducted from a catering vehicle food truck, ice cream truck or from a nonmotorized pushcart, sells such catering vehicle food truck, ice cream truck, or nonmotorized pushcart to a bona fide purchaser for value, such bona fide purchaser for value may continue to operate such catering vehicle or nonmotorized pushcart within the city provided such purchaser first complies with all of the provisions and requirements of this article, including having applied for and obtained all the required licenses and permits and having complied with all other applicable provisions of this article, and no such purchaser may conduct business within the city out of or from such catering vehicle food truck, ice cream truck, or nonmotorized pushcart unless such person has first obtained all the licenses and permits required under this article.
 In the event of any such sale, the seller's vendor permit shall immediately become null and void and such person shall no longer conduct business pursuant to this article.
-Within five business days of any such sale or transfer, the seller of such food truck, ice cream truck or nonmotorized pushcart shall notify the city of such sale and shall provide any proof of such sale as may be required by the city.
+Within five business days of any such sale or transfer, the seller of such catering vehicle food truck, ice cream truck or nonmotorized pushcart shall notify the city of such sale and shall provide any proof of such sale as may be required by the city.

 Sec.
-20-16.110. - Nonmotorized pushcarts and vendors-Operating restrictions.
+20-20416.110. - Nonmotorized pushcarts and vendors-Operating restrictions.

-- (a) In order to prevent traffic congestion and hazards, and to protect the public health, safety, and welfare, it is necessary to regulate street vending and vending from nonmotorized pushcarts maintained, managed or operated on any public street, right-of- way, sidewalk, city parking lot, or any other area or location within the city.
-Notwithstanding all other applicable provisions of this article, it is unlawful to sell, offer for sale, display, disperse or permit, or authorize the sale, display or dispersal of any food, beverage or other product or item of merchandise as a vendor, whether or not from a nonmotorized pushcart, unless such activity is conducted in accordance with the provisions of this article and in accordance with state and local law. - (1) Stationary vendors are not permitted in locations zoned for residential uses only. - (2) No person may conduct business as a vendor and no person may park or operate any nonmotorized pushcart or sell, display or permit or authorize the sale, display or dispersal of any food, beverage or other product or item of merchandise from any nonmotorized pushcart within any city park or other recreation facility if and only if it causes an objective health or safety concern, interrupts or obstructs the public's use and enjoyment of the park, or there is an unreasonable concentration of nonmotorized pushcarts such that it interferes with the scenic and natural character of any park.
+- (a) In order to prevent traffic congestion and hazards, and to protect the public health, safety, and welfare, it is necessary to regulate street vending and vending from nonmotorized pushcarts maintained, managed or operated on any public street, right-of-way, sidewalk, city parking lot, or any other area or location within the city.
+Notwithstanding all other applicable provisions of this article, it is unlawful to sell, offer for sale, display, disperse or permit, or authorize the sale, display or dispersal of any food, beverage or other product or item of merchandise as a vendor, whether or not from a nonmotorized pushcart, unless such activity is conducted in accordance with the provisions of this article and in accordance with state and local law. - (1) Mobile nonmotorized pushcarts and vendors may park or stand in any one location for the time it takes to complete a transaction so as not to clock pedestrian pathways or traffic.
+Stationary vendors are not permitted in locations zoned for residential uses only.
+For purposes of this section, "location" shall mean the area described by one street address, or the area within three hundred feet of such street address, which is greater. - (2) No person may conduct business as a vendor and no person may park or operate any nonmotorized pushcart or sell, display or permit or authorize the sale, display or dispersal of any food, beverage or other product or item of merchandise from any nonmotorized pushcart within any city park or other recreation facility if and only if it causes an objective health or safety concern, interrupts or obstructs the public's use and enjoyment of the park, or there is an unreasonable concentration of nonmotorized pushcarts such that it interferes with the scenic and natural character of any park.